jremington/Arduino_GPS_Conversions/README.md

 Printed output is in .CSV format for spreadsheet evaluation.
 In my tests with an Arduino Uno R3 (32 bit single precision floats) the input and output lat/lon pairs differ by at most about 1 meter, so the accuracy is acceptable for normal outdoor activites.
 I have not yet tested the setup on an Arduino that supports 64 bit double precision.
 Will update this after doing that.

-To check accuracy and verify correction of MGRS symbols, I use and recommend this all in one online converter
+To check accuracy and verify correctness of MGRS symbols, I use and recommend this all in one online converter

 https://rcn.montana.edu/Resources/Converter.aspx